 Qui Tam Whistleblower Attorneys Experienced in Representing Government Procurement Fraud Cases

 Violators of the False Claims Act are liable for three times the dollar amount that the fraud they committed against the government as well as civil penalties of $5,000 to $10,000 for each false claim.
 A qui tam whistleblower can receive between 15 and 30 percent of the total recovery the U.S. gets from the defendant.
 Merely informing the government about the violation is not enough.
-You only receive an award if, and after, the government recovers money from the defendant as a result of your suit.

-Read our Frequently Asked Questions (FAQs) page: What is Qui Tam?
+For more information, see our Frequently Asked Questions (FAQs) page: What is Qui Tam?

 Yes.
 Individuals who live outside the U.S. can obtain experienced procurement fraud attorneys.
 Kohn, Kohn & Colapinto offers free and confidential consultations to procurement fraud whistleblowers.

 Individuals with evidence of procurement fraud against federal programs or contracting fraud against the government who provide the government with information can qualify to be a False Claims Act whistleblower.
 The information must be provided in the form and method required under law, and most courts require that qui tam whistleblowers have an attorney.